Dragonrun1/option/.junie/guidelines.md

 Troubleshooting tips specific to this repo
 - If tests are skipped or doctests not collected, confirm you are running Python 3.12–3.13 and executing pytest from the project root so testpaths are honored.
-- If Sphinx builds fail due to theme or smv errors, ensure docs deps are installed (use uv sync -g dev).
+- If Sphinx builds fail due to theme or smv errors, ensure docs deps are installed (use uv sync --group dev).
 Prefer the safe local Sphinx invocation shown above rather than _dev.docs.
 - If dev scripts are not found, ensure the environment has the package installed and the environment’s bin directory is on PATH, or use uv run <script>.

 Status of demo verification for this guideline